staticabhi/imdbtest/README.md

-# Lesson 1: Python Pandas Tutorial - Checking Deaths After AE Reported Event Ends
+# Lesson 2: PySpark Tutorial - Checking Deaths After AE Reported Event Ends

 ## Objective:
-Create a listing that checks if there are any deaths occurring after the AE (Adverse Event) reported event ends.
+Create a listing that checks if there are any deaths occurring after the AE (Adverse Event) reported event ends using PySpark.
 Add a column `Message` with "Yes" or "No" based on the presence of death after AE end.
 Include the following columns in the final listing:

 - AE End Date
 - AE Logline